skochinsky/Sharp86/readme.md

 }
 ```

-A minimal implementation for a flat memory model might look something like this:
+A minimal implementation for a flat (non-protected mode) memory model might look something like this:

 ```cs
 // A chunk of memory